pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 ### FBA
 FBA stands for "**Fulfillment by Amazon**," which is a service provided by Amazon where sellers store their products in Amazon's fulfillment centers, and Amazon takes care of the picking, packing, shipping, and customer service.

-For any fulfillment issues for FBA orders (e.g. returns, wrong item shipped, tracking inquiries, etc.), **customers should contact Amazon Support (that 's NOT PG Support) directly as the order is fulfilled by Amazon.**
+For any fulfillment issues for FBA orders (e.g. returns, wrong item shipped, tracking inquiries, etc.), **ask customers to directly contact official Amazon Support, as the order is fulfilled by Amazon.**

 ### FBM
 FBM stands for "**Fulfillment by Merchant**," which means the seller is responsible for storing, picking, packing, shipping, and handling customer service for their products.